-- 6. To customize display settings, go to General Settings in the toolkit, where you can choose a style, turn on/off borders, select transparency, etc. - To allow the image to be shown in the mobile app, checkmark the Show in Mobile box in General Settings, or leave this option cleared to hide the image in the mobile app. - 8.
-Position and size the widget (see page 17) in the desktop/tablet layout and the phone layout (if used in the mobile app).
+- To customize display settings, go to General Settings in the toolkit, where you can choose a style, turn on/off borders, adjust layering, select transparency, etc. - (Optional) To allow the image to be shown in the mobile app regardless of screen width, keep the Show in Mobile box checked and the Hide for Phone box cleared.